 Hunters often use boats in difficult conditions, such as wind, cold, and snow.
 Special care must be exercised to ensure a safe trip.

 - Leave a hunting plan with family or friends with details on the boating portion of your trip.
 It should include your planned route and when you plan to return.

 - Be sure the boat is large enough to carry you and your gear safely.

 - Load gear low in the boat, and distribute the weight evenly.

-- Have throwable devices on board in case someone falls overboard.
+- Have throwable personal flotation devices on board in case someone falls overboard.

 - Stow required visual distress signals.

 - Check an up-to-date weather forecast before heading out.

 - Cancel your trip if wind and water conditions aren’t safe.